donrax/hyde/about.md

 ---

 <!--- <img style="float: left; margin: 0px 16px 0px 0px;" class="profilepic" src="public/stock.png" /> -->
-I'm a Deep Learning & Computer Vision Engineer with a strong background in Research and Development.
+I'm a Deep Learning & Computer Vision Engineer with a strong background in Research and Development working on Applied Research
 <!--- <br/><br/><br/><br/><br/><br/> -->

 I'm pursuing a Ph.D. in the field of Deep Learning while working as a research scientist for a company focused on specialized visual-quality control solutions for the Pharma Industry.
 My main focus is the development of robust and scalable Deep Learning based Computer Vision models for real-time application.
 My work includes full-stack development and the vertical-and-horizontal integration of the Deep Learning process into existing company processes and solutions.